renesas-rz/rzv_ai_sdk/Q07_plant_disease_classification/readme.md

 #### Application: Termination
-- Application can be terminated by long pressing `esc` key (around 10 seconds) on the keyboard connected to the board.
+- Application can be terminated by pressing `Esc` key on the USB keyboard connected to the board.
 - Alternatively, User can force close the application using `CTRL+c` on the board console.